TheLostHomeyAppRepositories/com.stromer.bike/replit.md

 The application is built on **Homey SDK v3**, utilizing a custom authentication implementation due to Stromer's specific username/password-based OAuth2 token acquisition, which deviates from standard OAuth2 redirect flows.

 ### Authentication
 The app employs **app-level centralized authentication**, where users provide Stromer credentials once in the App Settings.
+The authentication flow implements OAuth2 authorization code grant with Django CSRF protection, mirroring the Home Assistant Stromer integration:

+1. **GET login page** → Extract CSRF token and session cookie from Set-Cookie headers
+2. **POST credentials** with form-encoded data, csrfmiddlewaretoken, Referer header, and full cookie jar
+3. **Follow redirect** to OAuth authorization endpoint with preserved session cookies
+4. **Extract authorization code** from redirect Location header
+5. **Exchange code for access token** using form-encoded data

+**API Version Differences:**
+- **v4** (client_id only): Uses `redirect_url=stromerauth://auth` for authorization, `redirect_uri=stromer://auth` for token exchange
+- **v3** (client_id + client_secret): Uses `redirect_uri=stromerauth://auth` for both steps

-These credentials are used to obtain OAuth2 tokens, which are then persisted and shared across all bike devices.
-Passwords are automatically cleared after successful authentication, enhancing security.
-A `StromerAuthService` singleton manages token refresh with a mutex for thread-safety, ensuring continuous and secure API access.
+All OAuth requests use `application/x-www-form-urlencoded` (not JSON).
+Session and CSRF cookies are maintained throughout the flow using a cookie jar.
+Passwords are automatically cleared after successful authentication, and a `StromerAuthService` singleton manages token refresh with thread-safety.

 ### Device Pairing
 Pairing is streamlined: users configure credentials in App Settings, and then during device pairing, they simply select their bikes from a list enumerated by the `StromerAuthService`.
 This eliminates redundant credential entry for multiple bikes.